DeSantis appointees bury the hatchet with Disney by approving new development deal

 “It very clearly demonstrates to the world that the district and Disney are eager to resume working together for the great state of Florida,” said Robert Earl, founder and CEO of Planet Hollywood International, Inc.

 Still up in the air was an appeal of a federal lawsuit Disney had filed against DeSantis and his appointees.
-Disney had asked the appellate court to put that case on hold temporarily after the settlement was reached in March.
+After the settlement was reached in March, Disney asked the appellate court to put that case on hold while the development agreement was negotiated.
 The company has until next week to file a brief with the court if it wants to move ahead with the case.

 Matthew Oberly, a spokesperson for the district, said Wednesday night that the district didn't have any comment on the future of the federal litigation.